-Traveling Players Ensemble, Inc. has a camp for dedicated students (ages 8-18) to perform classical texts in outdoor amphitheaters.
+Traveling Players Ensemble offers robust summer programs for dedicated students (ages 8-18) to perform classical texts in outdoor amphitheaters.
 Selected as a “Summer School in the Arts” by the NEA, Traveling Players Ensemble’s camp provides intensive theatre training to small troupes of actors, culminating in backpacking trips to perform their show, giving teens and pre-teens the experience of wandering entertainers who carry dinner, tent and props all in their trusty pack.
 Traveling Players has performed at The Kennedy Center’s Millennium Stage, Wolf Trap’s International Children’s Festival and Colonial Williamsburg.

-- Camp dates are June 22 to August 14, Monday through Friday, with overnight campouts every week.
-Orientation runs June 15 to June 9 (including an overnight) and strike is on August 15 (both are mandatory).
-We work late on three fridays for Festivals: July 17, August 7 and August 14.
-Traveling Troupe runs until August 8.
+- Inclusive summer dates: June 15 – August 15.
+Students are with us from June 22 to August 14, Monday through Friday, with overnight campouts every week.
+Staff orientation runs June 15 to June 19 (including an overnight) and strike is on August 15 (both are mandatory).
+We work late on three Fridays for Festivals: July 17, August 7 and August 14.
+Shakespeare Troupe runs until August 8.
 (COVID-19 update: Our daily schedule has changed – e.g. no overnights – but the dates remain identical.)

 - Traveling Players is in residence at The Madeira School in McLean, VA.
 Transportation is provided from DC-metro area (space permitting).
 In some cases, staff housing can be provided or sourced by TPE.
+(COVID-19 update: Since we won’t be at Madeira this summer, we won’t be running buses.
+We’re also unable to procure housing.)

 - Staff training includes: Community First Aid & CPR, Safe Boundaries for students and staff (including appropriate language and touch, social media, risk management, and comprehensive mandated reporter laws), Leave No Trace outdoor ethics, and teaching strategies.
 Plus we’ll do pitching tents, fire building, learning styles, low ropes and ensemble building/training.
 (COVID-19 update: No tents, no fires, no low ropes.
 We’ll also skip First Aid/CPR.)